Graph Exploration with Embedding-Guided Layouts: Discussion

-In general cases, GEGraph can achieve desirable results with a default configuration of parameters, which was tested on a variety of datasets covering different connectivities (connected and non-connected graphs), attribute types (node with single, multiple, or no attributes; nominal and quantitative attributes), data sizes (small and large graphs), etc. A major parameter modification is only required when conducting precise adjustments.

 \textbf{Graph type. } In our pipeline, all the experiments are conducted on the undirected graph, so the similarity matrix and adjacency matrix can be summed.
-However, for the directed graph, the adjacency matrix is not symmetric.
+However, for directed graphs, the adjacency matrix is not symmetric.
 The calculation of the embedding-enhanced adjacency matrix in our approach will be invalid.
 So the algorithm should be further reconsidered to support more types of graphs (e.g., directed graphs, weighted graphs, and dynamic graphs).
 For example, we can modify the adjacency matrix to include edge directions, incorporate weights into the similarity matrix, or introduce a new matrix to encode more information.
+Additionally, our discretization of continuous attributes introduces a certain information loss.
+In the future, we can explore how to better embed continuous attributes for more fine-grained similarity comparisons.